-Drepung Monastery - Once the Largest Monastery
+Drepung Monastery Lhasa - Tibet's Largest Monastery Complex

 Drepung Monastery Facts